The Harmless Set Problem: FPT algorithm parameterized by neighbourhood diversity

 In this section, we prove the following theorem: \begin{theorem} \rm The {\sc Harmless Set} problem with general thresholds is FPT when parameterized by the neighbourhood diversity. \end{theorem}

-Given a graph $G=(V,E)$ with neighbourhood diversity $nd(G)\leq k$, we first find a partition of the vertices into at most $k$ type classes $ C_1,\ldots, C_k$.
-Let $\mathcal{C}$ be the set of all clique type classes and $\mathcal{I}$ be the set of all independent type classes. \\
+Given a graph $G=(V,E)$ with neighbourhood diversity $nd(G)\leq d$, we first find a partition of the vertices into at most $d$ type classes $ C_1,\ldots, C_d$.
+Let $\mathcal{C}$ be the set of all clique type classes and $\mathcal{I}$ be the set of all independent type classes.
+The case where some $C_i$ are singletons can be considered as cliques or independent sets.
+For simplicity, we consider singleton type classes as independent sets. \\